Bill of Sale for Car Templates

 What is a Motor Vehicle (Car) Bill of Sale Form?

-A Bill of sale form is used to transfer ownership of goods, specifically moveable tangible items, and can only be used by individuals and businesses that are not corporate.
+A vehicle bill of sale form is used to transfer ownership of moveable tangible items, and can only be used by individuals and businesses that are not corporate.
+The car bill of sale that protects both the buyer and seller in the transaction.
+The form create trust between the two parties.

 In England and Wales, bills of sale are regulated by two Victorian pieces of legislation: the Bills of Sale Act 1878 and the Bills of Sale Act (1878) Amendment Act 1882.
 These laws were created because of the issue of fraudulent use of bills of sale.